kristian-welsh/clojure-hello-world/README.md

 # hello-world

-A basic hello world project, for learning clojure and lein
+A basic project, to learn clojure.
+Fetches a pokemon's name from its pokedex number using a web API.

 ## Installation